 This research was conducted under project KP-06-IP-China/2: “Research on sustainable pest and disease management in apple orchards in Bulgaria and China based on precision ecological control methods” between Agricultural University Plovdiv, Bulgaria and Zhengzhou Fruit Research Institute, China.

-The author and respectively Agricultural University – Plovdiv, received a grant from Panamin Co Ltd (The Representative for Bulgaria, North Macedonia, Greece, Turkey, and Romania of Panamin GmbH Austria) for evaluation of ISR elicitor activity of the company’s products, including those presented in the current paper
+The author and respectively Agricultural University – Plovdiv received a grant from Panamin Co Ltd (The Representative for Bulgaria, North Macedonia, Greece, Turkey, and Romania of Panamin GmbH Austria) for the evaluation of ISR elicitor activity of the company's products, including those presented in the current paper.